-As I write this the family is still recovering from New Years.
+As I write this the family is still recovering from New Years'.
 9 am and the whole clan is still sleeping.
-As soon as they get up I’m going to tackle the holiday decorations and then clean out the fridge.
+As soon as they get up I'm going to tackle the holiday decorations, get them put away and then clean out the fridge.
 My only goals for today.

 I need to get prepared for normalcy.
 Reset the house.
 Restock the fridge.
 Get a new calendar for the kitchen.